 The next big factor is how often you wear something.

-For example, you can wear jeans multiple times before washing.
-But if you wear a new t-shirt every day of the week, that’s 7 t-shirts.
+For example, you can wear jeans multiple times before washing them.
+But if you wear a new t-shirt every day of the week, that’s seven t-shirts.

 Again, always consider your lifestyle needs and personal preferences.

 How to decide what clothes to keep?